Plumbers Don't Wear Ties: Development

 Plumbers Don't Wear Ties was published by Fremont, California-based game company Kirin Entertainment, a subsidiary of Digital Stuff Inc. It was developed and produced by Michael Anderson.
-The musical score was provided by Martin Golnick and the Audio Micro music production library.
+The musical score was provided by Martin Golnick.

 Release

-The Windows version of the game was actually released before the 3DO version, but due to a limited number of copies being made it faded into obscurity.
-In 2017, a user, looking to test an old laptop, discovered the listing for the PC for the game, and after searching through WorldCat, discovered one copy at the Ball State University library.
+The Windows version of the game was released before the 3DO version; however, due to a limited number of copies being made, it faded into obscurity.
+In 2017, a user looking to test an old laptop discovered a listing for the PC version of the game, and after searching through WorldCat, discovered one copy at the Ball State University library.
 Through Reddit, users were able to obtain the game and made a version emulated through DOSBox for users to try, then later uploaded on the Internet Archive.
 In comparison to the 3DO version, the Windows version of the game features higher-quality audio than the 3DO version and uncensored cutscenes without the use of a code.

 Limited Run Games announced during E3 2021 that they would be porting the game to the Nintendo Switch, PlayStation 4, PlayStation 5 and Microsoft Windows, with both digital and physical releases.
 It was announced to be released in 2022.

-As of 2023, there have been zero updates on a definitive release date for the title.
+On July 12, 2023, Limited Run Games announced a release date of September 2023.
+Preorders for the physical release of the game opened on September 22, 2023, with the digital release of the game releasing on March 5, 2024.
+The new release includes additional features such as save states, an in-game gallery, documentary footage, and a dungeon crawler mode through which the player unlocks bonus content.
+Limited Run Games also released a novelization of the game, written by Mike Drucker.